I Dream in Another Language: Magic Realism

-In the film, the native people have a spiritual connection to the rainforest and its inhabitants– Zikril is the language that allows them to communicate with the jungle.
+In the film, the native people have a spiritual connection to the rainforest and its inhabitants—Zikril is the language that allows them to communicate with the jungle.
 This communication is shown in a scene where the birds seemingly respond in conversation with a native speaker.
-Part of the film dives into their belief in the afterlife: in this fictional culture, it is believed that when a person is ready to leave this life they return to their ancestors in a mystical cave(El Encanto) in the forest.
-The end of the film highlights the use of magic realism throughout this story: in the final scene we see Evaristo go to the cave to apologize to Isauro and proclaim his love, then in a surprising turn of events, Isauro responds and the two reunite in the afterlife.
+Part of the film dives into their belief in the afterlife: in this fictional culture, it is believed that when a person is ready to leave this life they return to their ancestors in a mystical cave (El Encanto) in the forest.
+The end of the film highlights the use of magic realism throughout the story: in the final scene we see Evaristo go to the cave to apologize to Isauro and proclaim his love, and in a surprising turn of events, Isauro responds, and the two reunite in the afterlife.